Player Villafuerte

 Fútbol Club Player Villafuerte (sometimes referred as Player Villafuerte) is a Peruvian football club, playing in the city of Huanta, Ayacucho, Peru.

 History

 The Fútbol Club Player Villafuerte was founded on April 14, 2011.

-In 2014 Copa Perú, the club classified to the National Stage, but was eliminated by Sport Águila in the 16th round.
+In 2014 Copa Perú, the club qualified to the National Stage, but was eliminated by Sport Águila in the 16th round.

-In 2015 Copa Perú, the club classified to the National Stage, but was eliminated when it finished in the 38th place.
+In 2015 Copa Perú, the club qualified to the National Stage, but was eliminated when it finished in the 38th place.

-In 2017 Copa Perú, the club classified to the National Stage, but was eliminated when it finished in the 33rd place.
+In 2017 Copa Perú, the club qualified to the National Stage, but was eliminated when it finished in the 33rd place.

-In 2018 Copa Perú, the club classified to the Departmental Stage, but was eliminated by San Cristóbal in the semifinals.
+In 2018 Copa Perú, the club qualified to the Departmental Stage, but was eliminated by San Cristóbal in the semifinals.

 Rivalries

 Player Villafuerte has had a long-standing rivalry with local club Sport Huanta.
 The rivalry between Villafuerte and Huanta known as the Clásico Huantino.